ckhan89/ios-game-sdk/README.md

 - [AppotaGameSDK+Advance-Class](class-document/AppotaGameSDK+Advance-Class.md)

 ##4.
 FAQ and Glossary <a name="head1-faq"></a>
+- When using SDK in games with server and game user support.
+To prevent user to make payment before entering the game (actually choose server and game user).
+You should call `setSDKButtonVisibility:FALSE` when configure the SDK and then call `setSDKButtonVisibility:TRUE` when game user is ready.
 - `IPN` is payment machenism used by Appota System to increase gold for game user.
-Detail in https://github.com/appota/ios-game-sdk/wiki/Passive-Confirmation-via-IPN
+Detail in https://github.com/appota/ios-game-sdk/wiki/Passive-Confirmation-via-IPN .
+Each app in Appota system will be configured with only one `IPN` url to callback when payment.
 - `PackageID` each payment package in game should be defined along with a package ID (provided by SDKTool) to identify package.
 - `PaymentState` <a name = "head3-payment-state"> </a>
 Use payment state to increase gold for game user.